A Place of Greater Safety: Background

-Although Mantel began writing the novel in 1975 and completed it in 1979, she was initially unable to find a publisher.
-“I wrote a letter to an agent saying would you look at my book, it’s about the French Revolution, it’s not a historical romance, and the letter came back saying, we do not take historical romances.
-They literally could not read my letter, because of the expectations surrounding the words ‘French Revolution’—that it was bound to be about ladies with high hair."
+Mantel began writing the novel in 1975 and completed it in 1979, but was unable to find a publisher.
+“I wrote a letter to an agent saying would you look at my book, it’s about the French Revolution, it’s not a historical romance, and the letter came back saying, we do not take historical romances [...] because of the expectations surrounding the words ‘French Revolution’ ― that it was bound to be about ladies with high hair."
 The novel remained unpublished until 1992.
 Mantel explains that, where possible, she used the historical figures' own words, from their speeches or writings.